 Steve’s wife, Brenda Ellerin, also graduated from Michigan, and their two sons (Matthew and Justin) currently attend U-M

-Mark Fischer is President and CMO at OCEANS Sports & Entertainment Inc., a premier sports marketing agency that provides a full range of marketing, event organization, sponsorship consulting, and digital and broadcast media services to leading properties and consumer brands throughout the Greater China market.
-Fischer previously worked in various senior executive roles for the National Basketball Association (NBA) in Asia for 12 years, including as Managing Director of NBA China from 2003-2008 when he led that market’s explosive growth from startup to valuation of $2.3 billion.
+Fischer also previously worked in various senior executive roles for the National Basketball Association (NBA) in Asia for 12 years, including as Managing Director of NBA China from 2003-2008 when he led that market’s explosive growth from startup to valuation of $2.3 billion.
 Later as EVP & MD of Asia for the Ultimate Fighting Championship from 2010-2014, he established the UFC’s operations in the Far East and drove roughly 10-fold increases in both audience and revenues.
-A fluent speaker of Mandarin Chinese, Fischer holds a master’s degree in Public Administration from Harvard’s Kennedy School of Government, and a bachelor’s degree in History from the University of Michigan.
+A fluent speaker of Mandarin Chinese, Fischer holds a master’s degree in Public Administration from Harvard’s Kennedy School of Government, and a bachelor’s degree in History from the University of Michigan

 Tom Garfinkel began his career working for Miller Brewing Company in regional sales and marketing in the southeast.
 His career then took him to New York City to work for Texaco in corporate branding and sponsorships.
 After spending two years earning his MBA at the University of Michigan, Garfinkel took a job with Chip Ganassi Racing Teams in 2001, running business operations and revenue generation.
 He then made a switch to baseball in 2006 to the Arizona Diamondbacks as Chief Operating Officer.
 Nearly three years later, he was named president of the San Diego Padres.
 In 2013, Garfinkel became president and CEO of the Miami Dolphins; in 2018, he became vice chairman.

-Handler has built and burnished the brands and businesses of some of the most noted companies in the world: Major League Soccer, Madison Square Garden, Virgin Mobile, The National Football League, MTV, Saturday Night Live, and Quaker Oats.
+Howard has ignited and grown the businesses and brands of some of the most noted companies in the world: Major League Soccer, Madison Square Garden, Virgin Mobile, The National Football League, MTV, Saturday Night Live, and Quaker Oats.
 Operating at the intersection of media, technology and popular culture, Howard has consistently delivered results.

 Wally Hayward, a veteran of more than 25+ years in the sports marketing industry, launched W Partners as a joint-venture with the Ricketts Family in February of 2013.
 W Partners is a sales and marketing company focused on sports, entertainment, and culinary properties.
 W Partners was responsible for securing over $400M+ in Legacy Partnership revenue for the Chicago Cubs and Hickory Street Capital (Ricketts retail entertainment and hotel development adjacent to Wrigley Filed.
 W Partners has also closed Winning Partnerships with The PrivateBank Theatre naming rights with the Nederlander Organization, Navy Pier-wide exclusive partnership with